metalabharvard/mlml.io/content/members/adam-haar-horowitz.md

 title: Adam Haar Horowitz
 isAlumnus: true
 role_string: Alumnus
 intro: In her murky gut, the wood-feeding termite harbors the secret of life.
 What is it?
 A community becomes an individual.
 The arithmetic of the living.
-One plus one is one &#45;Professor Lynn Margulis
+One plus one is one -Professor Lynn Margulis
 website: http://adamjhh.com/
-lastmod: "2021-09-16T10:51:44.563Z"
+lastmod: "2021-11-02T17:04:56.190Z"
 date: "2021-09-16T10:51:44.563Z"
 slug: adam-haar-horowitz
 events: